LLMs' Reshaping of People, Processes, Products, and Society in Software Development: A Comprehensive Exploration with Early Adopters: Results

 \subsubsection{\textbf{Testing and Code Review}}

 \begin{itemize} \item \textbf{Generating Unit Tests:} Seven participants had used LLMs for generating tests, particularly for unit tests due to their relatively basic and formulaic nature.
-As P9 shared, ``\textit{Sometimes I use ChatGPT to create simple unit tests for me, instead of me writing from scratch again.
-But then, I only save those for smaller functions after I've done my refactoring.}'' One participant, P15, noted that using ChatGPT to generate tests encouraged him to incorporate more testing into his coding practices: ``\textit{[ChatGPT] does write unit tests for me.
-So where I would not normally have them, if it's able to write unit test for them, then I'll have it do that.
-We don't spend a lot of time creating tests as much as we should.
-But when when it comes to certain functions, like even just the basic functions [...] usually [the generated tests] are pretty good when it comes to just a small function.}'' \item \textbf{Simulating Code Reviews:} Two participants, who worked independently as contractors or in small teams, used LLMs for code review due to the lack of colleagues to review their code; an additional participant used ChatGPT to review chunks of his code.
-For the two solo developers, using LLMs for code review served as a way to ensure their code met professional standards and to compensate for the absence of traditional code review processes within their teams.
-As P9 shared: ``\textit{[R]ight now, I'm working as a contractor solo.
-I don't have the privilege of getting somebody to do code reviews for me.
-So I would say in terms of code quality, that really helped me to maintain [...] a professional coding level.}'' \end{itemize} \paragraph{\textbf{Challenges}} \begin{itemize} \item \textbf{Inapplicable for Code Review} Eight participants indicated that they did not utilize ChatGPT for code reviews or that it had minimal impact on their code review process.
-P15, despite being a big proponent of using ChatGPT, expressed hesitance toward using it for code reviews: ``\textit{I don't use it for code review, mainly because I need to understand what the code is doing myself [...]
-It's better for me to know each step of what it's trying to do, because I need to know ... how it's going to affect the rest of the system.
-So where it's like, `Oh, we deleted this function chapter.
-[It]'s gonna say it's fine, but in reality, that function's being used in many places. [...]
-That type of thing [the LLM] wouldn't be able to do.
-It just doesn't have the big picture.}'' P4 expressed significant concerns regarding using LLMs for code reviews and preferred human reviewers: ``\textit{It would be silly to have [an LLM] replace a human, because one of the main benefits of doing a code review, at least in the teams that I work on, is transferring the knowledge amongst the developers.
-So using [an LLM] for [code reviews] would be a great way [sic] to remove the entire purpose of the code review.}'' \item \textbf{Struggles with Complex Tests} Two participants noted that LLMs struggled with generating larger or more system-wide tests.
-P2 noted that he did not consider using ChatGPT for system-wide testing due to security considerations.
-P15 shared further that ChatGPT lacked the context necessary to generate larger tests: ``\textit{It gets a little bit harder if you were talking about [...] an entire web page [...] because it just doesn't know what people are supposed to be doing [or] how it should create the test.}'' \end{itemize}
+One participant noted that using ChatGPT to generate tests encouraged him to incorporate more testing into his coding practices. \item \textbf{Simulating Code Reviews:} Two participants, who worked independently as contractors or in small teams, used LLMs for code review due to the lack of colleagues to review their code; an additional participant used ChatGPT to review chunks of his code. \end{itemize} \paragraph{\textbf{Challenges}} \begin{itemize} \item \textbf{Inapplicable for Code Review:} Eight participants indicated that they did not utilize ChatGPT for code reviews or that it had minimal impact on their code review process.
+P15 expressed hesitance: ``\textit{I don't use it for code review, mainly because I need to understand what the code is doing myself [...]
+It's better for me to know each step of what it's trying to do, because I need to know ... how it's going to affect the rest of the system.}'' \item \textbf{Struggles with Complex Tests:} Two participants noted that LLMs struggled with generating larger or more system-wide tests due to security considerations or lack of necessary context. \end{itemize}